sirrus/blinkt-daemon/README.md

 git clone --depth=1 https://github.com/sirrus/blinkt-daemon.git
 ```

-## Install pimoroni blintk!
+## Install pimoroni blinkt!

+This project was build for [P4wnP1 A.L.O.A.](https://github.com/mame82/P4wnP1_aloa).

-You can install the needed blinkt! tools on P4wnP1 via ssh with:
+You can install the needed blinkt! tools on P4wnP1 A.L.O.A. via ssh with:

 ```
 apt-get update